Contact Paper Picks to Cover Ugly Cabinets

 Since you can't really paint over plastic laminate, I'm thinking of covering the cabinet doors in contact paper.
 Remember contact paper?
 I went looking for cool contact paper, and I found it.
 If you want to know where to find hip-looking contact paper, then here you go!

 1. DesignYour Wall.com: Design Your Wall has the best selection of funky and interesting contact paper that I found.
-They stock self-adhesive vinyl (vinyl is my material of choice because the contact paper will have to withstand water, since it is in the kitchen) contact paper in 89 (!) different styles.
+They stock self-adhesive vinyl (my material of choice because the contact paper will have to withstand water, since it is in the kitchen) contact paper in about 90 (!) different styles.
 Their basket weave patterns are particularly realistic looking, and would add a rustic appeal to my plastic kitchen cabinets.
-I also really like their weaved grass contact paper, which you'd swear was the real thing.
+I also really like their "grasscloth" contact paper, which you'd swear was the real thing.

 3. Chic Shelf Paper: Chic Shelf Paper offers legitimately fresh-looking contact paper.
 I especially like their Blooms & Whirls pattern, which is a modern take on psychedelic flowers.
 Although some of the patterns they offer are a bit fuddy-duddy, there are a few real gems.
 I also like their Damask prints, an embossed-looking print called "Cross Me" that has a plus sign motif, and their "Hexagon Highway" print.